molikto/mlang/README.md

 and it will be exactly like a theory without recursive reference and references
 * one-time substitution is always terminating **?????** (TODO really? assuming we have termination checker, can we have this property???)

+renormalize: it is because a closure has been applied to some value that is not normal form, then these values will not be normalized even if you only perform heredity substitution. it is a bit wired.

 ### conversion checking